Get exclusive member benefits & effect social change. Join Today

-Chronic motor tic disorder is a condition that involves either brief, uncontrollable, spasm-like movements or vocal outbursts but not both.
-(If both a physical tic and vocal outburst are present, the condition is known as Tourette syndrome and not chronic motor tic disorder.)
+Chronic motor tic disorder is a condition that involves brief, uncontrollable, spasm-like movements or vocal outbursts (otherwise called phonic tics), but not both.
+If both a physical tic and vocal outburst are present, the condition is known as Tourette syndrome.

-Children with a family history of a chronic tic or twitch are more likely to develop chronic motor tic disorder.
+Children with a family history of chronic tics or twitches are more likely to develop chronic motor tic disorder.
 Boys are more likely to have chronic motor tic disorder than girls.

 People with chronic motor tic disorder may display the following symptoms:

-The type of treatment an individual receives for chronic motor tic disorder will depend on the severity of the condition and how it affects his or her life.
+The type of treatment you receive for chronic motor tic disorder will depend on the severity of the condition and how it affects your life.

 Behavioral treatments can help a child learn to restrain a tic for a short period of time.
-A 2010 study published in the Journal of the American Medical Association found that a treatment approach called comprehensive behavioral therapy for tics (CBIT) significantly improved symptoms in children (Placentini, et al., 2010).
+According to a 2010 study published in the Journal of the American Medical Association, a treatment approach called Comprehensive Behavioral Intervention for Tics (CBIT) significantly improved symptoms in children.
 In CBIT, children with tics are trained to recognize the urge to tic, and to use a replacement or competing response instead of the tic.

 Written by: Kimberly Holland

 Medically reviewed on: May 01, 2017: Ricky Chen, MD